 1.2 The purpose of this policy is to:

-(a) promote the principle of mutual respect by informing students of behaviour which the University community considers appropriate
+(a) promote the principle of mutual respect by defining student behaviour which the University community considers appropriate;

-(c) implement fair and just procedures for dealing with cases of alleged student general misconduct
+(d) implement fair and just procedures for managing alleged student misconduct; and

 2. Policy scope and application